ralna/GALAHAD/doc/C/rst-dir/trb_functions.rst

 Find a local minimizer of a given function subject to simple bounds on the variables using a trust-region method.

-This call is for the case where access to :math:`H = \nabla_{xx}f(x)` is provided by Hessian-vector products, and all function/derivative information is available by function calls.
+This call is for the case where access to $H = \nabla_{xx}f(x)$ is provided by Hessian-vector products, and all function/derivative information is available by function calls.

 .. ref-code-block:: cpp

 	int eval_g( int n, const double x[], double g[], const void *userdata )

-The components of the gradient :math:`g = \nabla_x f(x`) of the objective function evaluated at x= :math:`x` must be assigned to g, and the function return value set to 0.
+The components of the gradient $g = \nabla_x f(x$) of the objective function evaluated at x= $x$ must be assigned to g, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_g`` via the structure ``userdata``.